SUPPORT URBAN AGRICULTURE, YOUTH JOBS, & GOOD EATS!

 What if I miss a week?

 If you know you can’t pick up your share, have a friend come get it instead.
 Unclaimed shares are donated to our local food pantry here in Red Hook.
+We don’t hold shares for pick up at a later time.

 Can I pick up my share on a Thursday one week, and a Saturday another week?